PaoloBaerlocher/Archimedes/assets/demos/README.md

   - directional lighting (per-face)
   - concave objects

-**Reminder:** there was no GPU and no FPU (Floating point Unit).
-All computations are done in 32 bits fidex-point integer or with LUT (Look-Up Tables).
+**Note:** there was no GPU and no FPU (Floating Point Unit).
+All computations are done in 32 bits fixed-point integer or with LUT (Look-Up Tables).

+---
 **City** (navigation in a small 3D city)

 ![Shots](screenshots/Rotating3D/City.jpg)